Paying for Medical Costs After a Wisconsin Car Crash

-If you are unfamiliar with MedPay - frequently confused with personal injury protection insurance (PIP), we recommend calling your insurer to learn more.
+If you are unfamiliar with MedPay – frequently confused with personal injury protection insurance (PIP), we recommend calling your insurer to learn more.
 In Wisconsin, this is optional coverage, but it must be offered to you by your insurance company at the time you purchase your policy.
-While you can choose to reject this add-on protection, in writing, we strongly recommend that you consider purchasing more than the minimum limit.
+While you can choose to reject this added protection, in writing, we strongly recommend that you consider purchasing more than the minimum limit.
 Currently, $1,000 is the minimum requirement if purchased, and it will likely not go far in covering your medical costs.

 The benefits of having MedPay insurance are that it provides payment for your medical costs up front and seeks reimbursement from the at-fault party’s insurance later.
 There is no deductible to pay, and you may also be able to get your MedPay provider to let you pay a lower fee as payment in full.